Letaguator/ImageTurner/README.md

 # ImageTurner
 Program that takes an image in.
-Then it turns the image 32 times, so that you have 32 images that can be used as an animated turn
+Then it produces 32 images of that image combined with the same image turned 90 degrees.
+Allowing smooth turns to be created programmatically.